BUSINESS ACTIVITIES

 • Products and services will be simplified and easy to access

-• Less waiting time for clients and better customer experiences
+• Less waiting time for customers and better customer experiences

 • New clients in new markets/segments